 Ellie obtained her Masters of Fine Arts from Ohio University’s Professional Actor Training Program.
-Her graduate training included the Meisner Technique (full progression), Shakespeare & Styles work, Fitzmaurice voice work, Knight-Thompson speech work, the Chekov Technique, Acting for the Camera, Stage Combat (passed in 3 weapons), and movement training including Suzuki & Viewpoints, Laban Movement Analysis, Authentic Movement, Bartenieff Fundamentals and the Rasaboxes.
-She has trained extensively with the SITI Company over the past 20 years in Viewpoints, Suzuki and Composition participating in workshops, drop-in classes, and she attended their Skidmore Summer Intensive.
+Her graduate training included the Meisner Approach (full progression), Shakespeare & Styles work, Fitzmaurice voice work, Knight-Thompson speech work, the Chekov Technique, Acting for the Camera, Stage Combat (passed in hand to hand, rapier and dagger, and quarterstaff), and movement training including Suzuki & Viewpoints, Laban Movement Analysis, Authentic Movement, Bartenieff Fundamentals and the Rasaboxes.
+She has trained extensively with Anne Bogart and the SITI Company over the past 20 years in Viewpoints, Suzuki and Composition participating in workshops, drop-in classes, and she also attended their Skidmore Summer Intensive.

-Ellie’s work as a teaching artist primarily focuses on acting and physical actor training for the stage.
+As a teaching artist, Ellie is currently serving as co-Artistic Director of Arvold Warner Studio in Atlanta, GA with her partner Evan Bergman.
+As a teaching artist she offers training in the Meisner Approach, Viewpoints, Suzuki & Composition, Laban Movement Analysis, Scene Study, Recurring Scene Study, and Self Taping for Screen Artists.
 She currently acts as the Movement Specialist for Kentucky’s Governor School for the Arts and does private coaching through Actors Room Atlanta.
-She has taught collegiately at Ohio University and Transylvania University and she taught advanced acting for film in Atlanta with Studio 27 Model & Talent Agency.
+She has taught collegiately at Ohio University and Transylvania University and taught advanced acting for film in Atlanta with Studio 27 Model & Talent Agency.
 She was the Education Director and Associate Producer for Woodford Theatre in Versailles, KY from 2013-2015 and also taught with Kentucky Conservatory Theatre, which she co-founded, for eight years.

-Ellie is co-founder of Voices Amplified (formerly known as The Girl Project).
 Voices Amplified is an arts activism initiative that generates places of story, cranking up the volume on under-represented and mis-represented voices in dominant culture.
 Creating space through the mediums of theatre performance and podcasting, we bring people together into a shared and intimate space to embrace difficult and challenging questions, celebrate unique journeys, and learn how to overcome personal and collective obstacles as we pave a path for change.
-Voices Amplified projects include the podcast Voices Amp'd, The Girl Project, The Girl Project: Next Generation, and Voices HEaRd.
-The Girl Project is the recipient of two National Endowment for the Arts grants and multiple grants from the United Way of the Bluegrass, Toyota of Kentucky and the Kentucky Foundation for Women.
-Visit the website at www.VoicesAmplified.net.
+Voices Amplified projects include Voices Amp'd the podcast, The Girl Project, The Girl Project: Next Generation, Bodies Amp'd and Voices HEaRd.
+Voices Amplified is the recipient of two National Endowment for the Arts grants, an Arts Match grant through the Kentucky Fund for the Arts, and multiple grants from the United Way of the Bluegrass, Toyota of Kentucky and the Kentucky Foundation for Women.

-Ellie’s other activist endeavors include the creation and development of the Diversity and Inclusion Committee at Ohio University in her final year as a Masters candidate.
+Ellie’s other proud endeavors include the creation and development of the Diversity and Inclusion Committee at Ohio University in her final year as a Masters candidate.
 Throughout her Masters candidacy she also assisted in developing, and participated in workshops with, The Creative Solutions Alliance which was developed to respond to racism and sexism in a clinical setting and the university classroom.
 She also participated in the creation and development of the Diversity and Inclusion Committee at Cobb Galleria Centre in Atlanta, GA.
-She was invited to act as a panelist for Activism Beyond Gender at the South Eastern Theatre Conference (SETC) and has acted as a grant reviewer for Kentucky Foundation for Women.
+She was invited to serve as a panelist for Activism Beyond Gender at the South Eastern Theatre Conference (SETC), for Resilience & Big Changes for the Women's Theatre Festival and has acted as a grant reviewer for Kentucky Foundation for Women.